Get refreshing sleep in perimenopause

-The other main reproductive hormone progesterone is calming to the brain supporting the relaxing neurotransmitter GABA and helping your stress coping ability.
+The other main reproductive hormone progesterone calms the brain and helps you cope with stress.
 As you progress through perimenopause, you don’t ovulate every month, and ovulation is the primary way you get progesterone.
+Your brain reacts more strongly to stress.

-With all this hormonal/neurotransmitter shifting and shuffling going on it’s no wonder you get tired and wired and getting refreshing sleep becomes elusive.
+With all this hormonal/neurotransmitter shifting and shuffling going on it’s no wonder you get tired and wired.
+Refreshing sleep can seem as elusive as your children when the dishwasher needs to be emptied.

 What’s the natural solution?